Robinson family: Character assassination

 When Stefan Dennis returned to the show in 2004, most of his storylines stemmed from the fraud storyline and displayed him as a morally corrupt, hate-filled villain.
 Since his return, Paul has murdered Gus Cleary (Ben Barrack), set fire to and destroyed the Lassiters complex, attempted to sell Ramsay Street to American developers to turn it into a shopping centre, been a homewrecker to the Bishop family and eventually lost his leg in a fall.
 A possible explanation has been offered for this behaviour: a brain tumour, which Elle believes may be responsible for everything bad he has ever done.
 After the tumour was removed, Paul lost 20 years worth of his memory.

 Although he attempted to redeem himself, Paul was shown to have a repetitive streak of meddling in his children's relationships.
 In 2017, Kim Tanaka revealed to him that he had two more children with her.
 He has since had a somewhat tumultuous relationship with David and Leo, meddling in their respective relationships, as well as those of his Amy's.
+Paul's ill-intentions had resulted in the tragic death of his son, David, following a fight between Eden and Leo.
 He has also been variously criticised by his family members for his dodgy dealings with Mannix Foster (Sam Webb) and others including Victor Cleary (Richard Sutherland), the brother of Gus, and the role it played in his niece Kate Ramsay's (Ashleigh Brewer) death.
 These actions have accumulated for the character countless enemies including Mark Brennan (Scott McGregor), Chloe Brennan (April Rose Pengilly), Gary Canning (Damien Richardson), Pierce Greyson (Tim Robards), Hendrix Greyson (Ben Turland) and Nicolette Stone (Charlotte Chimes).